savinduekanayake/Search-engine/README.md

 * `IR/app/templates` - contains the User interface templates.
 * `IR/app/data` - contains the dataset.
 * `app.py` - contains the code to run the search engine server.
+* `crawler` - contains the scrapped ministers coprus and the scrapping code.